lugu/qiloop/doc/NOTES.md

     }

-Also, one shall notice the magic value (0x42dead42) is written in big endian while all values are transmitted in little endian.
+Note on endianness: The magic value (0x42dead42) is written in big endian while all values are transmitted in little endian.

+### Payload format

-The payload is the binary serialisation of the argument of the call or the reply from the service.
+The payload is the binary serialization of the argument of the call or the reply from the service.
 While the code is open-source, it is largely undocumented.